Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Since then, the New Zealand government has ramped up its containment efforts by blocking foreign nationals travelling from or via mainland China while asking Kiwis to quarantine themselves for 14 days.
+Since then, the New Zealand government has ramped up its containment efforts by blocking foreign nationals from travelling to New Zealand, while placing returning Kiwis into quarantine or managed isolation for 14 days.

 Many New Zealanders are asking questions about how their travel insurance will support them if they’re suddenly out of pocket or in harm’s way due to the epidemic.

 Unfortunately, the answer isn’t exactly straightforward.

 The situation is evolving rapidly, so how your insurance company responds this week might not be the same way it responds next month.
 The best way to find out how your policy can help is to call your insurance company directly and keep an eye on SafeTravel.

 Can I get my money back with travel insurance if I cancel my trip?